Oregon’s Structural Fiscal Deficit

 Threatens Services, State Economy

-Oregon is caught in a spiraling fiscal crisis that threatens to rob current and future generations of quality public services while damaging Oregon’s economic resilience.
+Oregon is caught in a growing fiscal bind that threatens to rob current and future generations of quality public services while damaging Oregon’s economic resilience.
 The Oregon Business Plan is developing ideas and options for elected leaders to consider as they address this issue in the 2019 Legislature.
+(See Time to Act, our policy proposals for putting Oregon’s fiscal house in order.)
 Our ideas include spending and revenue reforms designed to enable increased investments in education, health care, and other public needs vital to Oregon’s life and economy.

 Multiple factors drive Oregon’s fiscal crisis: